-Some of the College's major achievements in 2017/18 include:
+Some of the College's major achievements in 2018/19 include:

-- 100% pass rate, 11% A, 33% A/A and 68% A/B grades for A level; - 100% pass rate and 53% top grades (DDD) on 16-18 vocational and occupational courses at all levels; - A Level and Vocational courses at Runshaw both in the top 10% nationally for Added Value; - 95 Offers in total this year for Oxford, Cambridge, Medicine, Dentistry and Veterinary Science (a new college record); - North West Overall College Sports Champions (for the 18th year in a row); - Foxholes "AA Highly Commended" status retained; - More than 1000 students engaged in volunteering activities within their local communities; - Successful transition from 3 to 2 campuses and sale of Brisance House; - Achievement of our 2020 carbon footprint reduction target
+- 99.2% pass rate, 30% A/A and 61% A/B grades for A level; - 100% pass rate on 16-18 vocational and occupational courses at all levels and 60% top grades (DDD) on level 3 BTEC qualifications. - 105 Offers in total this year for Oxford, Cambridge, Medicine, Dentistry and Veterinary Science (a new college record); - North West Overall College Sports Champions (for the 19th year in a row); - More than 1000 students engaged in volunteering activities within their local communities; - Successful reaccreditation for Matrix (Quality Standard for Information, Advice and Guidance); - STEM assured status awarded in August 2019; - Exceeding our 2020 carbon footprint reduction target.